| || |

 - Hybrida/Bastarda (Burgundica, Givry, Lucida Blackletter)

 The Typographic Desk Reference (Oak Knoll Press, New Castle, DE, 2009) is Theodore Rosendorf's useful reference guide of typographic terms and type classification.
+There is a foreword by Ellen Lupton.
 [Google]

 Thiago Scatolin Barbosa